-Director David Bruckner, who first broke out at Sundance with 2007’s “The Signal,” dropped by TheWrap studio at Sundance to discuss the challenges of his second solo-directed feature film, psychological horror thriller “The Night House.”
-Watch the interview above.
+Director David Bruckner, who first broke out at Sundance with 2007’s “The Signal,” dropped by TheWrap studio at Sundance to discuss the obstacles he faced on his second solo-directed feature film, the psychological horror thriller “The Night House” starring Rebecca Hall.
+(Watch the interview above.)

-“It was just challenging in several new ways,” said Bruckner.
+“It was just challenging in several new ways,” Bruckner said.
 “There’s a confounding kind of labyrinthine aspect to the plot in the mystery and so that was a lot of plates to keep spinning.”

 “As we move through it, it really focused on a central performance in a way that I had never had a chance to do.
-We had Rebecca (Hall) carrying the movie, and we spend a large part of the movie with just Rebecca doing various things that she digs herself a deeper hole into the nightmare.
-It was fun in that way and it was complex challenge,” added Bruckner.
+We had Rebecca carrying the movie, and we spend a large part of the movie with just Rebecca doing various things that she digs herself a deeper hole into the nightmare.
+It was fun in that way and it was complex challenge,” he added.

-“I think when the script is good and you can imagine it when you’re reading it then the job is just trying to match your imagination with what you end up doing when they say action,” added lead star Rebecca Hall.
+Hall was eager to take on the role.
+“I think when the script is good and you can imagine it when you’re reading it then the job is just trying to match your imagination with what you end up doing when they say action,” the actress said.

-Bruckner goes on to discuss what his film’s influences were.
+Bruckner goes on to discuss some of the film’s biggest influences.